 As it gets closer to Christmas, you’ll start to notice click-through traffic slowly winding down.
-The beginning of the month will still be pretty strong, as last minute holiday shoppers wrap up their final purchases for th.
-December 1 and December 2 have a +25% increase vs. the December average, so try planning your emails around then.
+The beginning of the month will still be pretty strong, as last-minute holiday shoppers wrap up their final purchases for the month — so try planning your emails around then.

-You’ll want to continue sending out targeted emails in January since previous years have shown that the open ratetends to be higher than in December.
-And since New Year’s tends to focus more on products that encourage self-improvement, you’ll want to tailor your emails to highlight how your newest products and services can benefit your audience in an enriching way.
+For January, you’ll want to continue sending out targeted emails promoting new products and services — with engagement slightly increasing for resolution season.
+And since New Year’s tends to focus more on products that encourage self-improvement, you’ll want to tailor your emails to highlight how your products and services can benefit your audience in an enriching way.

 Building your holiday email marketing strategy